 - Preference and comfort in other applications

-- Additional tools such as gradient
+- Additional tools for professional edits

-- Favorite LUTs and styles
+- Access to your favorite LUTs and styles

-- Lens correction options
+- Lens correction functionality

 Benefits of shooting and editing RAW vs. JPG